coderrata/GoToRust/NOTES.md

 **DayFour:** March 11, 2024
 - Struggled with getting the compiler to work properly on my computer.
 - Studying the compiler more.
+-
+**DayFive:** March 12, 2024
+- Got the compiler working!
+- Researching some more
+-
+**DaySix:** March 13, 2024
+- Studying more...
+- Trial and error setups
+- Compiler not working now
+-
+**DaySeven:** March 14, 2024
+- Watched another video to get a different persepective
+- Compiler still now working
+-
+**DayEight:** March 15, 2024
+- Studying to get more test
+- Got compiler to work but not quite right
+-
+**DayNine:** March 16, 2024
+- Busy day with kids
+- No programming

+**DayTen:** March 17, 2024
+- Resting day
+-
+**DayEleven:** March 18, 2024
+- Jury Duty

+**DayTwelve:** March 19, 2024
+- Jury Duty

 ### Where did the idea come from?
 > I saw a video that described the differences between using a typical programming language and Rust and everyone really came to the same conclusion that - 'It was more difficult'.